 On Ryanair, underseat luggage is restricted to 15.7 x 9.8 x 7.8 inches (40 x 25 x 20 cm).
-Personally, I’ve used my Matein 15.6-inch laptop backpack as my personal/underseat item, which is larger than these restrictions, and I’ve never had any issues.
-From my own experience, they tend to inspect carry-on’s more, compared to underseat luggage.
+One of our staff members used their Matein 15.6-inch laptop backpack as a personal/underseat item which is larger than these restrictions, and he never had any issues.
+From his experience, they tend to inspect carry-ons more than underseat luggage.

 13. Wizz Air

-Wizz Air has said on their official website, that underseat luggage shouldn’t exceed 15.7 x 11.8 x 7.8 inches (40 x 30 x 20 cm).
-However, they mention that regardless of the restrictions, the underseat item should always fit under the front seat.
-Also, they are the only airline that we know of that doesn’t include wheels and handles in the size restrictions.
+Wizz Air has said on their official website that underseat luggage shouldn’t exceed 15.7 x 11.8 x 7.8 inches (40 x 30 x 20 cm.)
+However, they mention that, regardless of the restrictions, the underseat item should always fit under the front seat.
+Also, they are the only airline that we know of that doesn’t include wheels and handles in their size restrictions.

 14. Norwegian Airlines

-Norwegian Airlines is fairly strict in its underseat luggage restrictions – they must be smaller than 13 x 9.8 x 7.8 inches (33 x 25 x 20 cm).
-This means that even a 15-inch laptop might be too large.
+Norwegian Airlines is fairly strict in its underseat luggage restrictions – they must be smaller than 14.9 x 11.8 x 7.8 inches This means that even a 15-inch laptop might be too large.

-Finnair limits their passenger’s underseat luggage to 16 x 12 x 6 inches.
-Also, their combined weight of carry-on and underseat item is only 17.6 lbs (8kg), so make sure to not bring anything heavy.
+Finnair limits their passenger’s underseat luggage to 15.7 x 11.8 x 5.9 inches.
+Also, they require that the combined weight of your carry-on and underseat item can’t exceed 17.6 lbs (8kg.)
+Make sure that you don’t bring anything heavy!

 16. British Airways

-Similar to Finnair, British Airways restricts underseat luggage to 16 x 12 x 6 inches.
-However, their weight limit is much less restrictive – underseat items shouldn’t weigh more than 51 lbs (23 kg).
+British Airways restricts underseat luggage to 16 x 12 x 6 inches.
+Their weight limit is much less restrictive than Finnair, allowing underseat items up to 51 lbs (23 kg.)

 17. Turkish Airlines

-We researched what people say on Twitter, and we found quite a few incidents, where Turkish Airlines didn’t allow their passengers to use backpacks as personal items.
-In one instance, they even asked a passenger to throw out their clothes from the personal item (backpack) in the trash, and place the empty backpack inside their carry-on.
+Turkish Airlines restricts underseat baggage to 15.7 x 11.8 x 5.9 inches.
+We researched what people had to say on Twitter about this airline and found quite a few incidents where Turkish Airlines didn’t allow their passengers to use backpacks as personal items.
+In one instance, they even asked a passenger to throw their clothes from their backpack into the trash and place the empty backpack inside of their carry-on.

 Why Are the Underseat Luggage Size Restrictions so Different Between Airlines?

-The exact size under each seat usually differs a lot between different aircraft manufacturers, such as Boeing, Bombardier, Airbus, or Embraer.
-And all of the largest airlines usually have a wide variety of different aircraft in their fleet.
+The exact size under each seat will differ between different aircraft manufacturers, such as Boeing, Bombardier, Airbus, or Embraer.
+All of the largest airlines usually have a wide variety of different aircraft in their fleet.

-For instance, in January 2020, Delta Airlines has 907 aircraft in its fleet.
-They service over 20 different aircraft models from Airbus, Boeing, Bombardier, Embraer, and Mcdonnell Douglas, and each model has a different size under the front seats.
+For instance, at the time of writing this article, Delta Airlines has 834 aircraft in its fleet.
+They service 17 different aircraft models from Airbus and Boeing and each airplane model has slightly different dimensions under their seats.
 That’s why Delta doesn’t specifically mention the underseat luggage size dimensions.
 To get an exact measurement, you have to contact them directly with your flight details.

-And the current situation is very similar to other airlines as well.
-Usually, they have a large variety of different aircraft in their fleet.
-So it’s really hard for them to make a specific size restriction that fits all of their aircraft.
+This is the norm when it comes to airlines and their manufacturers.
+Usually, each airline has a variety of different aircraft in their fleet.
+It makes it hard for them to make a specific size restriction that fits all of their aircraft.

 What Items Can Be Used as Underseat Luggage?

-Here’s a list of items that, generally, are accepted as personal items/underseat luggage:
+Here’s a list of items that are usually accepted as personal items/underseat luggage: